-- Progress with delivering multi-agency training, to ensure Norfolk has a skilled and competent workforce that understands radicalisation, including the signs, symptoms and referral routes; - g) The wider training offer provided to partner organisations; - h) Whether the Partnership is confident that there is a sound a multi-agency safeguarding response to children, young people and adults to prevent them being drawn into terrorism; - i) Action being undertaken to develop a multi-agency understanding and response to tackling hate crime; - j) Whether collaboration with another local authority has led to funding being secured for a Prevent Project across both areas; - k) How councillors can support the Partnership.
+- Progress with delivering multi-agency training, to ensure Norfolk has a skilled and competent workforce that understands radicalisation, including the signs, symptoms and referral routes; - g) The wider training offer provided to partner organisations; - h) Whether the Partnership is confident that there is a sound a multi-agency safeguarding response to children, young people and adults to prevent them being drawn into terrorism; - i) Action being undertaken to develop a multi-agency understanding and response to tackling hate crime; - j) How collaboration with another local authority has led to funding being secured for a Prevent Project across both areas; - k) Implications arising from the Independent Review of Prevent, published on 8 February 2023 alongside the Government response; - I) How councillors can support the Partnership.

-- 3.1 That the NCCSP Scrutiny Sub Panel considers further progress being made by the Partnership towards delivering agreed outcomes for the Prevent priority and agrees what recommendations (if any) it wishes to make to the Partnership. - 3.2 That it delegates to the Chair and Vice-Chair the task of reporting the outcome of its discussion to the Scrutiny Committee, through a written report to the 26 January 2023 meeting.
+- 3.1 That the NCCSP Scrutiny Sub Panel considers further progress being made by the Partnership towards delivering agreed outcomes for the Prevent priority and agrees what recommendations (if any) it wishes to make to the Partnership. - 3.2 That it delegates to the Chair and Vice-Chair the task of reporting the outcome of its discussion to the Scrutiny Committee, through a written report to the 22 March 2023 meeting.